ZhuangLab/storm-analysis/jupyter_notebooks/README.txt

 estimating_2D_fitting_precision - How to estimate the average 2D localization
                                   precision.

+estimating_camera_parameters - One approach to estimating the gain and offset
+                               given data from an uncalibrated camera.

 fiducial_tracking - How to do fiducial tracking for drift correction.

 gauss_fitting_cramer_rao - Calculating resolution for 2D Gaussian fitting